 Never Trust the Pet Stores for Chinchilla Safe Chew Items or Treats

 I don’t know how many times I have found or purchased toys for my chinchilla to come home and realize they contain ingredients terrible for chinchillas.

 Not trying to sound bossy but do some research and learn what’s safe for your chinchilla before just buying endless amounts of treats and toys.

 Let’s touch on a few of the other dangers of cardboard to ensure you avoid your chinchilla’s safety.

 Cardboard Can Contain Dyes and Glue Which Can Be Dangerous For Chinchillas

 Cardboard, depending on where it came from, will contain glue and other dyes.

 If they do happen to do so, you run the risk of them ingesting dangerous dyes, glues, and ink.

 The ensures you are 1 step closer to providing safe cardboard to your chinchilla to play with at their leisure (with your supervision) of course.

 Cardboard Can Also Contain Staples

-You also need to double check that the cardboard either being placed in the chinchilla cage or in the playtime area is free of staples.
+You also need to double-check that the cardboard either being placed in the chinchilla cage or in the playtime area is free of staples.

-Again, to recap, if you are going to allow your chinchilla to play with or nibble on cardboard, make sure to double check and be 100% sure that no staples are present in the cardboard.
+Again, to recap, if you are going to allow your chinchilla to play with or nibble on cardboard, make sure to double-check and be 100% sure that no staples are present in the cardboard.

-Don’t Leave Your Chinchilla Alone with Cardboard, Not A Good Idea.
+Don’t Leave Your Chinchilla Alone with Cardboard

 You shouldn’t ever leave your chinchilla for a weekend or more than overnight with cardboard in the cage.

 When doing this, you have no way of knowing if they are ingesting large pieces, small pieces or any pieces of cardboard at all.